neutrinojs/neutrino/packages/dev-server/README.md

 By default this middleware will start a development server with Hot Module Replacement support on `http://localhost:5000`.
 To enable HMR with your application, read the documentation of corresponding Neutrino preset or middleware.

-It is recommended to call this middleware only in development mode when `process.env.NODE_ENV === 'development'`.
-More information about usage of Neutrino middleware can be found in the [documentation](https://neutrinojs.org/middleware/).

 ## Middleware options